 Finally, you will take a quick look from outside to the Medici Palace, the place from where the powerful bankers became the godfathers of the Renaissance, before reaching the Accademia Gallery.
 The guide will collect your skip-the-line tickets, reserved in advance, and you will get inside to see the most famous statue in the world: Michelangelo’s David.

 After about six hours of tour, the guide will leave you and you will have a chance to continue exploring the Accademia Gallery on your own or follow the guide outside.
 If you’re tired, the guide will call a taxi for you to reach your hotel (at your expense).

 This tour has a duration of six hours, plus a 1-hour break for lunch, for a total of 7 hours.
-Here is an approximate timetable of the tour:
+Here is the itinerary of the tour:

 Meeting point: Piazza Santa Croce 9, in front of J&S Leather Factory

 Hotel pick-up: available for selected hotels, you must contact the guide after booking the tour